AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/organizational-setup/deactivate-job-roles.md

  <li> <p>The Pool Members field in&nbsp;Resource Pools</p> </li>
  <li> <p>The Job&nbsp;Role field of a Billing Rate edit screen when a user is overriding billing rates for projects</p> </li>
  <li> <p>The Add assignment to Kanban board dialog box in a project</p> </li>
- <li> <p>The Job&nbsp;Role field of a plan or an initiative when someone is using the <span>Adobe Workfront Scenario Planner</span>. </p> <p>This is available only in <span>the new Adobe Workfront experience</span> and requires an additional license.
-For information about the <span>Workfront Scenario Planner</span>, see <a href="../../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Adobe Workfront Scenario Planner overview</a>. </p> </li>
+ <li> <p>The Job&nbsp;Role field of a plan or an initiative when someone is using the Adobe Workfront Scenario Planner. </p> <p>This is available only in the new Adobe Workfront experience and requires an additional license.
+For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Adobe Workfront Scenario Planner overview</a>. </p> </li>
 </ul>

 >[!TIP]
 >
->Deactivated roles always display in filters in lists, reports, and other tools such as the `Workload Balancer`.
+>Deactivated roles always display in filters in lists, reports, and other tools such as the Workload Balancer.

 ## Considerations before deactivating a job role